aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DjangoSupport.md

 ## Resource Management

-The AWS Advanced Python Driver creates background threads for monitoring and connection management.
+The AWS ADvanced Python Wrapper creates background threads for monitoring and connection management.
 To ensure proper cleanup when your Django application shuts down, add cleanup code to your application's shutdown process:

 ```python
 # In your Django app's apps.py